Blog

 Woman eating crunchy food

-Be careful, especially when sipping liquids, as they can get into your lungs and cause you to cough or choke.
-Be extra careful when you swallow foods that have both liquids and chunks/lumps such as chicken noodle soup or cereal in milk.
+Be careful, especially when sipping liquids, as they can slip easily into your lungs and cause you to cough or choke.
+Extra caution should also be taken when you swallow foods that have both liquids and chunks/lumps such as chicken noodle soup or cereal in milk.
+People with MG vary on the severity of how much their muscles for swallowing are affected.
+Being evaluated by a speech pathologist can determine which consistency of foods and liquids is best for you.

 Tips for Eating With Myasthenia Gravis

-Eat foods that do not leave residue in your throat to prevent making swallowing difficult:
+It is best to try to eat foods that do not leave a residue in your throat to prevent making swallowing difficult.
+For instance, avoid these foods if they leave a residue in your mouth:

 To reduce fatigue while eating, some considerations include: